Missouri Mechanics Lien Frequently Asked Questions

 Missouri Mechanics Lien FAQ

-Who Can File a Mechanic’s Lien?
+Who Can File a Missouri Mechanic’s Lien?

 In Missouri, general contractors, subcontractors, laborers, suppliers of material, equipment lessors, registered architects, engineers, and surveyors have mechanic’s lien rights.
 This specifically includes landscaping services.
 However, for equipment lessors, a lien is only allowed on commercial projects where the claim is greater than $5000.